ev3dev/ev3dev.github.io/docs/tutorials/tacho-motors.md

     $ echo run-to-abs-pos > $MC/command
     $ while true; do echo -en "\033[0G$(cat $MC/position)   "; done

+Note: For `run-to-abs-pos` command only the absolute value of `duty_cycle_sp` or `speed_sp` matters.
+The direction of movement is determined automatically.

 ### run-to-rel-pos

 This means "run to relative position".
 Again, the position is specified by